discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

   }}
 >

-**This is the standard build variant for high Agony Resistance.
-It provides higher damage then the Celestial build in fractals whilst still providing more than enough support for most groups.**
+**This build provides slightly higher damage then the Celestial build in fractals due to having higher <Attribute name="Condition Damage"/> and <Effect name="Exposed"/>, whilst still providing more than enough support for most groups.**

 Check the build section for some common gear variations.
 You can also use our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more variants!